qbrilliance/qristal-core/docs/rst/getting_started.rst

 2. **Reporting and/or Commenting on Issues**

-If you have feedback about QB Qristal, please let us know by filing a `new issue <https://gitlab.com/qbau/software-and-apps/public/qbsdk/-/issues/new>`_!
+If you have feedback about Qristal, please let us know by filing a `new issue <https://gitlab.com/qbau/software-and-apps/public/qbsdk/-/issues/new>`_!

 When filing a bug report, please follow the below template: